microsoft/bedrock/docs/azure-simple/README.md

 ## Deploy an update using Kubernetes manifest

 Flux automation makes it easy to upgrade services or infrastructure deployed by Bedrock.
-In this example Flux watches the repo we set up previously under the heading [Set Up Flux Manifest Repository](#set-up-flux-manifest-repository).
-Now we add a simple Web application to the running deployment by pushing a .yaml manifest to the repo.
-The .yaml specification describes the service `mywebapp` and type: a `LoadBalancer`.
+In this example, Flux watches the repo we set up previously in [Set Up Flux Manifest Repository](#set-up-flux-manifest-repository).
+Now we add a simple Web application to the running deployment by pushing a `.yaml` manifest to the repo.
+The `.yaml` specification describes the service `mywebapp` and type: a `LoadBalancer`.
 It specifies the source the Docker image that contains it: `image: andrebriggs/goserver:v1.2` and how many containers to run: `replicas: 3`.
 The containers will be accessible through the load balancer.

-When the .yaml file is complete we will push it to the repo, or simply drop it on GitHub.
+When the `.yaml` file is complete we will push it to the repo, or simply drop it on GitHub.
 Flux is querying the repo for changes and will deploy the new service replicas as defined by this manifest.

-Create the following .yaml file and name it something like myWebApp.yaml.
+Create the following `.yaml` file and name it something like `myWebApp.yaml`.
 The image for this application is specified by the line: `image: andrebriggs/goserver:v1.2`.

 ```yaml
 # mywebapp services